kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 -- HERE:
 ```

-## Example: The Cartesian Unit Circle as a Relation
+## Example: The Unit Circle in the Cartesian Plane

 The unit circle in the Cartesian plane is the set of points,
 represented by ordered pairs of real numbers, *(x, y)*, that